christophstrasen/WorldObserver/docs/guides/derived_streams.md

 # Guide: derived streams (multi-family observations)

-Goal: combine multiple WorldObserver observation streams into a single stream that carries **multiple families** at once (example: both `observation.square` and `observation.zombie`).
+Goal: combine multiple WorldObserver observation streams into a single stream that carries **multiple observation families** at once (example: both `observation.square` and `observation.zombie`).

 This is an advanced guide.
 If you haven’t built a working base subscription yet, start here:
 - [Quickstart](../quickstart.md)

 This guide uses LQR joins.
-If you want to learn LQR itself (joins/windows/grouping), start here:
+If you want to learn LQR itself (joins/windows/grouping etc.), start here:
 - https://github.com/christophstrasen/LQR

 ## 1) What “multi-family” means (in practice)